Jewish students ‘faced hostile culture’ in National Union of Students

 The report found there was a “poor relationship” between the NUS and some Jewish students, stemming from views about the Israel-Palestinian conflict.

-It cited numerous instances in which Jews suffered antisemitism because of assumptions that they were Zionists and about what that means.
+It cited numerous instances in which Jews suffered antisemitism because of assumptions that they were Zionists and about what that might mean.

 “This has resulted in antisemitism as well as hostility towards Jews which has not been challenged sufficiently robustly or proactively by NUS,” the report said.